 Yves Veggie Cuisine

 Yves Veggie Cuisine, which makes deli meat (salami and ham) and sausage alternatives, confirmed that it uses a carefully monitored soy sourcing process to ensure its soy and other ingredients.
 It sometimes sources ingredients from other regions but only those that meet U.S. food safety and its standards.
 But Yves Veggie Cuisine did not confirm it does not purchase soy from farms located in recently deforested regions.

 LightLife, which makes a wide range of meat alternatives — including hot dogs, bacon, sausage, and ground meat-like crumbles — uses soy in its products but does not disclose where and how it is grown.

 Tempeh is a generic term for a fermented soy product developed in Java using a fungus to ferment the soy and produce a cake with a nutty flavor.
 Many companies make variations on tempeh, including soy-free tempeh.

 Tofu is the traditional Chinese soybean curd used for centuries in its cuisine.
 Because tofu is made and sold globally, it is difficult to track the source of the soybeans used.
 Seek out organic tofu made locally for the least impactful meal.

 Textured Soy Protein

-Textured soy protein, and often referred to as textured soy protein (TVP) is a widely used meat-substitute ingredient in snacks and meals produced by processing soy protein — it is a highly processed food and often used to supplement meat products.
+Textured soy protein, often referred to as texturized vegetable protein (TVP), is a widely used meat-substitute ingredient in snacks and meals produced by processing soy protein — it is a highly processed food and often used to supplement meat products.
 Like tofu, TVP is produced in many regions and it is difficult to determine whether the soy used came from deforestation-intensive regions like Brazil or Argentina.